 Once the new shower head is tightened up, turn the water supply to the bathroom back on.
 Turn on the shower and check for leaks around the union between the pipe and the shower fixture.
 There should be a noticeable increase in your new shower head’s water pressure, as they have become more versatile and efficient in recent years.

 If you’re feeling overwhelmed by tackling this project by yourself, call Nick’s Plumbing and Air Conditioning to install your new shower head.
 Nick’s has been installing and repairing shower heads, bathroom sink faucets, toilets, and drain lines for over 40 years.
-Our licensed and experienced plumbing technician will happily provide you with a free estimate or free second opinion on your shower head replacement service.
+Our licensed and experienced plumbing technician will happily provide you with a cost evaluation or second opinion on your shower head replacement service.

 Call Us Today, We’re on the Way.